redhat-et/ekho/sequence-diagrams/host-provisioning-xPU-VF.md

    (vice versa).
 - **Broker**
   - Syncs OPI CRDs between the Tenant and Infra clusters.
+  - The Broker is a singleton component that is deployed on a cluster whose Kubernetes API must be accessible by all of the participating clusters.
+  - The Broker cluster may be one of the participating clusters or a standalone cluster without the other components deployed.
+The Agent components deployed in each participating cluster are configured with the information to securely connect to the Broker cluster’s API.

 The following high level diagram provides an overview of the entities working together to provision a primary network interface for a pod.